Du Shiniang

 Du Shiniang (杜十娘) is a popular story and theatre plot in China.
 It exists as a Yue opera, as a Sichuan opera, and also as a 2006 "hybrid" Chinese-language western-style opera in the repertoire of the China Central Opera.
-The plot concerns the courtesan Du Shiniang, Miss Tenth-Daughter Du, who falls in love with a literati, Li Jia.
+The plot concerns the prostitute Du Shiniang, Miss Tenth-Daughter Du, who falls in love with a literati, Li Jia.